Leaf-Agriculture/docs/docs/alerts_events.md

 This event happens when we finish processing a new satellite image for a monitored field.
 It can be useful for searching only the new and latest images available in our API.

-The format of this alert event is:
+Alerts for this event are in the following format:

 ```json
 {
   "externalId": "the external id of the monitored field",